kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 > _"...I don’t remember her real name.
 But we called her **Flicker.**"_

-> *"And every time they'd raid our dorms for contraband, and come back empty-handed to their superiors?
+> *"Every time they'd raid our dorms for contraband with and come back empty handed?
 Every time they'd drop dead, and the company would file it as 'sudden heart failure'?
-Every time a girl disappears for three nights and then **doesn't** come back bruised, beaten and raped?"*
+And every time a girl disappears for three nights and then **doesn't** come back bruised, beaten and raped?"*

 > *"That’s Flick."*